redhat-openstack/website/source/uncategorized/ha.html.md

 ## High Availability Configuration

 Now that the control nodes are installed, the next step is to cluster them.
 This is accomplished by having them share a database store and ensuring that messaging is highly available.

+[Highly_Available_MySQL_server_for_OpenStack](Highly_Available_MySQL_server_for_OpenStack) will get pacemaker installed and configured so that the nodes are highly available and MySQL is HA.

+Once MySQL is HA, Qpid and nova-consoleauth also need do be added to pacemaker.